Next live webinar: See Rawshot in Action: Live AI Fashion Photoshoot Demo

 Do I need to write prompts to use RAWSHOT?

-What does an AI-assisted size-chart model workflow change for catalog teams?
+What does an AI-assisted size-chart model workflow change for ecommerce teams?

-Why skip reshooting every SKU when season updates only change colour, fabric, or styling?
+Why skip reshooting every SKU when the season changes?

 How do we turn flat garments into catalogue-ready imagery without prompting?

-Can we use an ai size chart fashion model generator for commercial catalog work with clear labelling?
+Can I use the ai size chart fashion model generator for customer-facing size guides and PDPs?

-What should our team check before publishing synthetic model imagery on product pages?
+What should merchandisers check before publishing size-reference model imagery?

-How much does a reusable model setup cost, and what happens to tokens if a generation fails?
+How much does a saved model workflow cost, and what happens to tokens?